rdinse/MouseFilter/README.md

 * Slow keys: System Settings > Accessibility > Keyboard > Hardware > Slow keys (consider changing the delay)
 * Key Repeat rate and delay: System Settings > Keyboard

-## Known issues

-* In some applications dragging the mouse is constrained to the x- and y-axes and laggy, e.g. when setting the boundaries for screen recording with QuickTime.

 ## Uninstall

 Choose "Uninstall" from the MouseFilter app's menu.
 The following files will be